Apple Pay

 - Add a useful description, like

-. - Enter your desired merchant ID name in the Identifier section.
-We recommend that you use a descriptive name to indicate both the domain and the environment you will use it in, like
+. - Enter your desired Merchant ID name in the Identifier section.
+Use a descriptive name to indicate both the domain and the environment you will use it in.
+For example,

 merchant.com.mywebsite.sandbox